AHK42/SOX2-VSX2_Analysis/README.md

-"This research was supported in part by the University of Pittsburgh Center for Research Computing​, RRID:SCR_022735, through the resources provided.
+This research was supported in part by the University of Pittsburgh Center for Research Computing​, RRID:SCR_022735, through the resources provided.
 Specifically, this work used the HTC cluster, which is supported by NIH award number S10OD028483.